 Title: Evaluating Online Sources through Lateral Reading: An Introduction

-Audience: Rowan students, faculty, and staff interested in strengthening their fact-checking and online source evaluation skills
+Audience: Anyone interested in strengthening their fact-checking and online source evaluation skills

 Purpose: Developing new strategies for evaluating online sources and improving one’s ability to investigate source credibility in order to recognize credible sources